Stars pypi

 Hide code cell output

-How do I register a file or folder?
+How does this look for a file or folder?

 ln.Artifact("./my_data.fcs", description="my flow cytometry file")